icecube/nuflux/README.md

      CMAKE_PREFIX_PATH=${SROOT} BOOST_ROOT=${SROOT} meson setup build . --prefix=/path/to/instal/to

-the option -Ddata_path can be used to install to a directory outside of the PREFIX directory.
+the option -Ddata_path can be used to install the raw flux tables to a directory outside of the PREFIX directory.

 If you want to install to a read-only file system you can pass -Dinstall_data=False

-You may also use the environment variable `NUFLUX_DATA` to specify the path of the nuflux data tables if they are in a place other than where they were installed to.
+You may also use the environment variable `NUFLUX_DATA` to specify the path of the raw flux tables if they are in a place other than where they were installed to.

 ## Documentation